artnum/LDAPHelper/docs/README.md

 ```

 Rename takes care of adding the attribute needed if it has not been added.
 It won't remove old one, you have to do it.

+## Rollback

+When changes are made they are done locally.
+You call commit to apply them on the directory.
+So it's not a true "rollback".
+For example, if you rename and modify an entry and the modify fails during the commit, the renaming will still have been applied.